FastFlowDebate/FastFlow/README.md

 Flowing:

-* Intelligent structure which emphasizes readability for help during speeches
 * Add cards to your flow, and they'll automatically display the bolded text for easy reference
 * Autocorrect taglines to streamline flowing
 * [LONG TERM] Based on contention name allow you to one-click add your blocks to your flow